-- Students should check their academic records (LoboWeb) at the end of each term to ensure that his/her status, degree program, grades and GPA are correct and in compliance with University policies.
+- Students should check their academic records (LoboWeb) at the end of each term to ensure that his/her status, degree program, grades and GPA are correct and in compliance with UNM policies.

 - Students must meet the general degree requirements published in the UNM Catalog.

 - Students are required to pass a doctoral comprehensive examination.
 The Announcement of Examination form must be submitted to Graduate Studies a minimum of two weeks before the scheduled date of the examination.
 Students must be enrolled and complete a minimum of one hour of graduate credit in the term they take the comprehensive examination and must be in good academic standing.

 - Students must submit an Application for Candidacy (AC) listing all the courses that apply to their degree.
 The form should be filed the term the student passes the comprehensive examination and no later than the last day of the term before the student intends to graduate.

 - Students are Advanced to Candidacy (All But Dissertation/ABD) by the Dean of Graduate Studies in the term when all the following criteria have been met:

 - The doctoral comprehensive examination has been passed;

 - Graduate Studies has approved the Application for Candidacy; and

 - Language/skill requirement (if appropriate) is satisfied.

 - Students must notify the degree program of intent to graduate the term prior to the term of graduation.
 Students should confirm additional deadlines with their program.